-Dr. Thompson was appointed a Senior Associate Fellow and Head of the Socioeconomic Unit in April 2020.
+Dr. Thompson is a Senior Research Fellow at KFCRIS.
+He was appointed Head of Socioeconomics Program in April 2020.
 He has been affiliated with KFCRIS for several years.
-Previously, Dr. Thompson was Assistant Professor of Middle East Studies at the King Fahd University of Petroleum and Minerals (KFUPM).
-Before joining KFUPM in 2012, he taught at Prince Sultan University and the Saudi Arabian National Guard School of Signals.
-He obtained his Ph.D. from the Institute of Arab and Islamic Studies, the University of Exeter.
+Previously, Dr. Thompson was Assistant Professor of Middle East Studies at King Fahd University of Petroleum and Minerals (KFUPM).
+Before joining KFUPM in 2012, he taught at Prince Sultan University and Saudi Arabian National Guard School of Signals.
+He obtained his Ph.D. from Institute of Arab and Islamic Studies, University of Exeter.

 Publications at KFCRIS

-“What Can Be Done to Align the Skills and Expectations of Saudi Students with Employer Requirements?
-Commentary with Makio Yamada, 2019
+“What Can Be Done to Align the Skills and Expectations of Saudi Students with Employer Requirements?,” Commentary, 2019.
+(Co-authored with Makio Yamada)

 Being Young Male and Saudi: Identity and Politics in a Globalized Kingdom.
 Cambridge University Press, 2019.